Myotonic dystrophy: Physical activity

 There is a lack of high-quality evidence to determine the effectiveness and the safety of physical activities for people who have myotonic dystrophy.
 Further research is required to determine if combined strength and aerobic training at moderate intensity is safe for people who have neuromuscular diseases, however the combination of aerobic and strength exercises may increase muscle strength.
 Aerobic exercise via stationary bicycle with an ergometer may be safe and effective in improving fitness in people with DM1.
 Cardiovascular impairments and myotonic sensitivities to exercise and temperature necessitate close monitoring of people and educating people in self-monitoring during exercise via the Borg scale, heart rate monitors, and other physical exertion measurements.

 Orthotics

 Muscular weakness of dorsiflexors (dorsiflexion) hinders the ability to clear the floor during the swing phase of gait and people may adopt a steppage gait pattern or ankle-foot-orthotics may be indicated.
-Factors such as hand function, skin integrity, and comfort must be assessed prior to prescription.
+Factors such as hand function, skin integrity, and comfort must be assessed before prescription.
 Neck braces can also be prescribed for neck muscle weakness.

 Mobility aids and adaptive equipment

-Upper and lower limb weakness, visual impairments and myotonia may lead to the need for mobility aids and functional adaptive equipment such as buttonhooks and handled sponges for optimal hand function.
-If assistive devices and home adaptations are needed, physical therapists may refer on to occupational therapist(s) for further assessment.
+Upper and lower limb weakness, visual impairments, and myotonia may lead to the need for mobility aids and functional adaptive equipment such as buttonhooks and handled sponges for optimal hand function.
+If assistive devices and home adaptations are needed, physical therapists may refer to occupational therapist(s) for further assessment.